justunsix/selenium-java-tests/README.md

 ## Usage

+- Inspect the Java model framework for <https://the-internet.herokuapp.com/> and <https://formy-project.herokuapp.com/> and see and modify test cases for The-Internet site.

 Placeholders:

 - Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.